 - Signs soliciting goods and/or services such as "Free Hugs"

-- Non-firing, toy weapons will be allowed only with peace bonding or if they are orange tipped and approved by the Cosplay Coordinator.
-These will only be allowed during contest itself and not allowed in the rest of the convention.
+- Non-firing toy weapons will be allowed only with peace bonding, or if they are orange tipped and can be identified as toys, even from a distance by an average citizen, and do not resemble real weapons.
+Such toy weapons must be approved by the Cosplay Coordinator as well.
+These will only be allowed during the Cosplay Contest itself and will not be allowed in the rest of the convention.

-Please Note: New York State weapon and firearms laws are in effect and no weapons will be allowed in the convention proper.
+Please note: New York State weapon and firearm laws are in effect and weapons will NOT be allowed in the ceonvetion proper.
 No exceptions.

-All props must be put away after 9 PM.
-Any props found after will be confiscated regardless if it was deemed appropriate or not by ToraCon Staff and RIT Public Safety.
-ToraCon Staff is not responsible for any props or items confiscated by RIT Public Safety
+All props must be put away after 9 PM EST. Any props found after will be confiscated regardless if it was deemed appropriate or not by Tora-Con Staff and RIT Public Safety.
+Tora-Con Staff is not responsible for any props or items confiscated by RIT Public Safety.

-If you are uncertain that a particular prop is acceptable please contact the Cosplay Coordinator at [email protected] with photos of the prop and a description of the prop.
+If you are uncertain that a particular prop is acceptable, please contact the Cosplay Coordinator at firstname.lastname@example.org with photos and a description of the prop.